Rivaedu/WRO2026_FE_SJVL67/schemes/README.md

 <div align="center">

-<em>1) We selected the pro version of it as for this project we decided to use it due to the additional features it includes over the standard versiom.</em>
+<em> We selected the pro version of it as for this project we decided to use it due to the additional features it includes over the standard versiom.</em>

 </div>